-The Google and Bing based auction systems are based on supply and demand.
+The Google auction systems are based on supply and demand.
 The truth of the matter is the reason the costs associated are so high is because many legal professionals can afford to pay that much (and are inflating the costs for others as a result.)
 To illustrate this point, look at an industry like commercial electronics, where the cost per click (CPC) is relatively low—on average, in the $1 range.
 This is because advertisers take into account the margin on any given product before determining their CPC bid.

 Let’s look at an example.
 Say you’re selling Bose headphones.
-The headphones cost $100 and you know that the margin on this item is 20%.
+The headphones sell for $100 and you know that the margin on this item is 20%.
 Paying anything more than $20 to sell a pair of headphones means that the return on ad spend (ROAS) is negative because the advertising costs now exceed the 25% markup.
 Campaigns are therefore priced with this margin factored in—using simple math.

 A reasonable conversion rate based on industry standards is 3% so for every 100 clicks we will sell three sets of headphones.
 If you reverse-engineer this and create a formula for your ad spend, you should pay no more than $20 for every 33 clicks (or $0.60 per click.)
 Although you’ll find a spread of actual bids in the pricing of our keywords we want the average to be in the $0.60 range, otherwise the campaigns will not even break even.